martin19998/ros/README.md

 Project Purpose:
-This project simulates a scenario, where two cars drive on a crossing.
+This project simulates a scenario, where two cars drive towards a crossing.
 The distances and velocitys are chosen on purpose that a crash occurs if no other action is executed.
 Including sensors (laser range finder and usb-camera) publish their datas and the reaction time for different sensors and their location is recorded.
 The goal is to create a dataset of different use-cases